MichaelHMods/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+".map" returns an array and .forEach only goes through the array.

 2. What is the difference between a function and a method?
+Function holds objects and methods hold functions.
 3. What is closure?
+It allows you to create within a function and then callback an item from within the function on the outside of the function.
+4. Describe the four rules of the 'this' keyword. a.Implict Binding- function is called by a preceding dot, the object before that dot is this. b.explicit binding-this is explcitly bond to an object
+ c. new binding- Used with a construnctor function to build out objects.
+ d. window binding-When this point back to the window.

 4. Describe the four rules of the 'this' keyword.